Understand Job Fit

 In the 1940s, an industrial psychologist named Walter Clarke stumbled upon an interesting observation:

-However, some were very successful and happy employees, while others struggled.
+Workers in a retail setting all had the same education and experience.
+They were even similar demographically.
+However, some were very successful, and others struggled.
 Clarke couldn’t shake a singular question: “If experience and education couldn’t determine job fit, then what would be a better measurement?“

 Over the years, psychologists have learned that behavior, cognitive abilities, physical attributes, experience, education, and personality all play a role in determining how well someone fits a job.
 When the right qualities are identified and modeled, they can significantly contribute to determining a person’s job fit.

-Core Measurement Areas of Job Fit Assessments
+Areas of Measurement in Job Fit Assessments

 - Cognitive Abilities (verbal and numerical ability and reasoning)